 That’s not all.
 I was intrigued to go a little bit further with my testings, by putting both appliances in a 560 sq. ft. room.
 Somehow I wanted to give the Molekule Air a second chance.
 After an hour of testing, the end result was about 70% improved air quality.
 Quite a disappointment.

 I want to explain this section by saying that both air purifiers have around the same wattage, which turned at about the same costs by the end of the month.
-With an 80W engine, Molekule Air caused a 6$ bill, working fully 24/7.
+With an 80W motor, Molekule Air caused a 6$ bill, working fully 24/7.
 Working in the same circumstances, Winix 5500-2 made a 5$ bill.